 10 Dr. Oz Weight Loss Supplements, Fact-Checked

 Claim: During an episode on his “Rapid Belly Melt” system in January 2014, Dr. Oz promoted a natural compound called forskolin, which he called “lightning in a bottle“.
-Alongside a silly presentation which included burning a yellow balloon labeled “belly fat”, he claimed that:
+Alongside a presentation which included burning a yellow balloon labeled “belly fat”, he claimed that:

 Forskolin works like a furnace, but it’s on the inside of your body…it burns fat from the inside…it burned that fat so fast… I didn’t even see it.”